derekdstratton/advice-learning/next-todo.md

 4. Incorporate the advice_model to help train deepq faster, as an easy to test script that takes in a trained advice model (probably a parameter in `train_deepq_model`)

+* What if we used a trained model (trained from deepq) as the base of the rl. and it just does rl like normal, except using that as the base? im wondering if that would help at all?
+Like that's the way it makes predictions?

 -----

 ### TODO LIST